jbax1899/RolyBot/README.md

 - Emulates me in conversation, providing a personal touch.
 - Recalls past relevant discussions with advanced similarity search and dynamic summarization.
 - Plays chess interactively with users in dedicated threads, with AI-powered moves and natural language input.
-- Provides up-to-date status and diagnostics for maintainers.
 - Handles high-load situations gracefully with AFK and rate limiting.

 ---